 1514 (inner frame) + 4 (inner VLAN tag) + 50 (VXLAN) + 4 (VXLAN Transport VLAN Tag) = 1572 bytes

-If IPv6 is used, the IP header size is increased to 20 bytes:
+- If IPv6 is used, the IP header size is increased by 20 bytes:

 1514 (inner frame) + 4 (inner VLAN tag) + 70 (IPv6 VXLAN) + 4 (VXLAN Transport VLAN Tag) = 1592 bytes

-It is recommended that you increase the frame size in a real network when using virtual VXLAN networks in a real network.
+It is recommended that you increase the frame size when using virtual VXLAN networks in a real network.
 VMware recommends that you set MTU to 1600 bytes or more on distributed virtual switches.